I’m a Rum Lover and closeted rum geek. I like to sail… to laugh… and to drink rum… and to talk about rum. But it’s often

 When trying to make sense of others’ opinions, I think you have to come to an understanding of the individual reviewer’s preferences and biases in order to get a feel for the real value of the Rum being reviewed.
-In the perfect world we’d all find a reviewer we trust and understand, but tastes are so individual and only individual experience matters.
+In the perfect world we’d all find a reviewer or two we trust and understand, but tastes are so individual and only individual experience matters.
 So… I think I’ll just Drink, Discuss, Drink and learn.

 I find that I really like it when someone lists their top 5 or 10 favorites.
 Assuming some level of common tasting experience, It gives me a better feel of how their tastes might compare to mine.
 While a Melville-like description of the tastes and sensations in a published review may be fun to read, I find my own tastes change too often to make any particular grading more than a snapshot in time .
 Hell, most of us can’t give a consistent answer about what our favorite rums are, so how does a rating of “96” translate to an individual and personal value judgement over anything more than a week?
 I’m certainly not skilled enough to handle that task.

 My day job as a systems engineer in the aerospace industry involves working with a broad spectrum of people in a variety of positions in both national and international environments.
 Because I work constantly with people and organizations that have very different viewpoints and different priorities… though usually toward similar ends… I appreciate the difficulties and challenges involved in developing consensus on contentious issues; and the Rum world certainly has its contentious issues.
 In that light, the technical, business and political implications in the world of Rum pique my interest and will likely get much of my attention.